tillbiskup/cwepr/docs/installing.rst

 #.
 Install Python (if it is not already installed on your system).

 #.
-Create a Python virtual environment for ASpecD.
+Create a Python virtual environment for cwEPR.

 #.
 Activate the newly created virtual environment.

 #.
-Install ASpecD therein, using the above command.
+Install cwEPR therein, using the above command.

 A few details for all these steps are given below.